 Increase your withholding.

 If you can’t fully fund your 401(k) now, aim to increase your savings rate when you can.
 As you get raises and bonuses, consider redirecting a part of your pay increase to your 401(k) plan.
 Some 401(k) plans have an automatic escalation feature that will increase your savings rate over time without any further action.
 Even a small savings increase can significantly improve your retirement finances.
 A worker who earns $50,000 per year, saves 1% more ($42 per month) and earns 7% annual returns will have an extra $71,718 after 35 years.

 Don’t stick with the default savings rate.

 Many employees are automatically enrolled in their workplace 401(k) plan.
-When this happens, the default savings rate is typically 3 percent of pay.
-This low savings rate isn’t likely to produce a big enough nest egg to retire comfortably and might not allow you to get the entire 401(k) match.
+When this happens, the default savings rate is typically 3% of pay.
+This low savings rate isn’t likely to produce a big enough nest egg for you to retire comfortably, and it might not allow you to get the entire 401(k) match.
 Take care to select a savings rate that will provide you with the retirement income you need.
 Many financial advisors recommend saving more than 10% of your income for retirement.